Q: Where did the Honor Roll come from?

 Q: Are for-profit/proprietary schools eligible to participate in the Honor Roll?

 A: Yes, as long as they are degree-granting and accredited.

-A: All student service projects that were active at any time during the period July 1, 2011 to June 30, 2012 may be included.
+A: All student service projects that were active at any time during the period July 1, 2012 to June 30, 2013 may be included.
 For projects that started earlier than the reporting period, please only report on service completed during the program year.
-Activities that were in planning during that period, but not operational until after June 30, 2012, are not eligible for inclusion in this year's Honor Roll application.
-However, such projects should be included in your institution's application for the 2013 Honor Roll.
+Activities that were in planning during that period, but not operational until after June 30, 2013, are not eligible for inclusion in this year's Honor Roll application.

 Q: If my institution applied in the past using an on-going/long-term project as an example, can I use the same project again as an example in the current application?

 A: Yes, as long as the project description details how the project has changed during the current program year.

 Q: If our institution collaborated with other institutions of higher education on a community service project, should we include our participation in that project as part of our application?